 Well yes it’s in the way.
 Give it away.

-When you look at the cost of every single one of us now … how long is it going take to put everything back?
-Hmmn, probably longer than we’ve got.
-But when you say “I’m going to live off a bowl of food a day, simple shelter, share my food with friends, have some good companions, and put the rest of my time and energy into putting something back into the land or into the planet that’s creaking on account of what we’ve taken out of it”, then suddenly, that act of renunciation becomes an extraordinary act of generosity.
+When you look at the cost of every single one of us now… how long is it going to take to put everything back?
+Hm, probably longer than we’ve got.
+But when you say, “I’m going to live off a bowl of food a day, simple shelter, share my food with friends, have some good companions, and put the rest of my time and energy into putting something back into the land or into the planet that’s creaking on account of what we’ve taken out of it”, then suddenly, that act of renunciation becomes an extraordinary act of generosity.

 It works twofold doesn’t it: “Not only do I not take out the massive amount that I was going to take out, but in the time that’s left not pursuing more, I should look in/at terms of giving back.”

-So it has a double effect; so now is a good time to practice Dharma, because each one of you that comes to the conclusion, “Do you know what… I don’t need these things i keep consuming!” and either gives them away or stops doing what they don’t need to, that’s a step in the right direction.
+So it has a double effect; so now is a good time to practice Dharma, because each one of you that comes to the conclusion, “Do you know what… I don’t need these things I keep consuming!” and either you give them away or stop doing what you don’t need to, that’s a step in the right direction.
 Everything we stop taking out, everything we give back, everything we put back, is a step in the right direction.